GaryJBlake/garyjblake.github.io/content/post/vvs/vvs-password-policy-config.md

 In a recent blog ([see here](/post/vvs/vvs-password-policy)) I provided an overview of Password Policy Configuration for VMware Cloud Foundation, in this blog we will take a deep dive on using `Start-PasswordPolicyConfig` which actually performs the configuration of all password policies across the VMware Cloud Foundation instance.

-The `Start-PasswordPolicyConfig` cmdlet is part of the [PowerShell Module for VMware Validated Solutions](https://www.powershellgallery.com/packages/PowerValidatedSolutions) and provides the ability to automate the configuration of password policies using the provided configuration JSON for the following components:
+The `Start-PasswordPolicyConfig` cmdlet is part of the [PowerShell Module for VMware Cloud Foundation Password Management](https://github.com/vmware/powershell-module-for-vmware-cloud-foundation-password-management) and provides the ability to automate the configuration of password policies using the provided configuration JSON for the following components:

 * ESXi
 * vCenter Single Sign-On